-It has often been said that the average person is met with over 5,000 marketing messages in a single day.
+It has often been said that the average person encounters over 5,000 marketing messages in a single day.
 And while that number has been disputed over the years, one thing is clear.
-The promotion field has given way to clutter when it comes to the number of advertising seen daily.
-From sponsored tweets and targeted YouTube advertising to traditional radio jingles-it’s now an accepted part of the vast amount of communication available.
+The promotion field has become cluttered with the number of advertisements seen daily, from sponsored tweets and targeted YouTube advertising to traditional radio jingles; it’s now an accepted part of the vast array of communication available.

 But how does one distinguish one ad from another?
 What makes a message resonate with consumers above the countless others out there?
-For many businesses, the answer can be found within mindful marketing practices.
+For many businesses, the answer lies in mindful marketing practices.

 1. The Mindful Approach

-Mindful marketing is a consumer centered approach that closely aligns a company’s interests with that of society.
-It’s advertising that not only increases shareholder’s values-but also upholds and supports the values of a more just and sustainable world.
+Mindful marketing is a consumer-centered approach that closely aligns a company’s interests with those of society.
+It’s advertising that not only increases shareholders’ value, but also upholds and supports the values of a more just and sustainable world.

-So can businesses succeed on Wall Street by ‘doing good’ on Main Street?
-Of course they can.
-Which is why I’m encouraging companies to consider making mindful messaging an essential part of their selling strategy.
+So can businesses succeed on Wall Street by ‘’going good ” on Main Street?
+Of course, they can, which is why I’m encouraging companies to make mindful messaging an essential part of their sales strategy.
 If you need some examples of how to get started, here are some simple rules to keep in mind.

 2. Defining the Delivery: Asking the Right Questions

-A key component of successful mindful marketing is framing the message around issues that truly matters to your clients.
+A key component of successful mindful marketing is framing the message around issues that genuinely matter to your clients.
 Is your communication with your core audience a one-way conversation?
-Or is it a robust dialog where you listen to their concerns to create a company culture that reflects their needs?
+Or is it a robust dialogue where you listen to their concerns to create a company culture that reflects their needs?

 For example, is it simply enough to say that you are the largest provider of a particular product?
 Or do consumers really care about the environmental and societal costs of producing it?
-Taking a mindful approach means that you should be willing to engage your clients to learn what’s important to them.
+Taking a mindful approach means being willing to engage your clients and learn what’s important to them.

-When drafting the questions to pose to your target audience, be prepared to ask questions that are more rhetorical in nature.
-The idea is to not dictate what you feel the clients should be concerned about.
+When drafting questions to pose to your target audience, be prepared to ask more rhetorical ones.
+The idea is not to dictate what you feel the clients should be concerned about.
 Instead, you should ask both your internal and external customers questions designed to provoke and inspire creative thinking.

 3. Building the Mindful Experience.

 Think about it.
 Multitasking has become an essential part of our culture.
-Texting our boss while standing in line for coffee.
-Sending a business email while at dinner with family and friends.
-There’s little wonder that many marketing messaging seems fractured as we are constantly being pulled in multiple directions.
+Texting our boss while standing in line for coffee and sending emails while at dinner with family and friends.
+There’s little wonder that many marketing messages seem fractured, as we are constantly being pulled in multiple directions.

 By comparison, the mindful experience is one that depends on focusing on one priority at a time.
-Doing so will not only relieve stress but also allow you the clarity to identify what’s vital to both your shareholders as well as your client base.
+Doing so will not only relieve stress but also give you the clarity to identify what’s vital to both your shareholders and your client base.

 So how do you break the multitasking habit?
 Try thinking outside the box to include techniques such as taking walks, breathing exercises, or even meditation.
-The ultimate goal is remove the outside distractions in order to recognize your message’s true objective.
+The ultimate goal is to remove external distractions so you can recognize your message’s true objective.

 4. Shifting Your Thinking